Board of Directors and Officers

 The Nature Conservancy

 Amy joined the Connecticut Land Conservation Council (CLCC) in 2010 as its first Executive Director.
 Working with the CLCC Board of Directors and Advisory Council, Amy provides the Connecticut land conservation community with technical assistance, training and advocacy to further advance permanent land conservation across the state.
-Before joining CLCC, Amy served as a Project Manager for The Trust for Public Land, overseeing several complex conservation transactions, and worked for over twenty years as an attorney, concentrating her practice in land preservation and environmental protection.
+Before joining CLCC, Amy served as a Project Manager for The Trust for Public Land, overseeing several complex conservation transactions, and worked for over twenty years as an attorney, concentrating her practice in land conservation and environmental protection.
 Prior to moving to Connecticut, Amy was an attorney with the U.S. Department of Justice.
 She received a BA from Franklin & Marshall College and her law degree from the University of Denver.
 In recognition of her years of work in conservation, Amy was awarded the 2014 Women Inspiring Conservation in Connecticut Award presented by Connecticut Lieutenant Governor Nancy Wyman and sponsored by The USDA Natural Resources Conservation Service, The Farm Service Agency and the Connecticut Association of Conservation Districts.
 In 2015, Amy was awarded the Rockfall Foundation's President's Award.
+In 2018 Amy was honored to be appointed by Governor Dannel Malloy to the State of Connecticut Natural Heritage, Open Space and Watershed Land Acquisition Review Board, for which she serves as co-chair.
+She has also had the pleasure of serving as a member of the Working Lands Alliance Steering Committee since 2012.
 Amy lives with her family in Vernon, CT.
-An avid trail runner, when Amy isn't helping to conserve land, she's outside enjoying it!
+An avid trail runner, when Amy isn't helping to conserve land, she's outside enjoying it.

 Kathy joined CLCC in 2017 as its part-time Communications Coordinator, overseeing the membership database and annual membership appeal, managing content on CLCC's website, helping plan and prepare for trainings and workshops, and helping plan and run the annual Connecticut Land Conservation Conference.
+In September of 2018, she took a step back from working with CLCC and began working as the Communications Coordinator for the Middlesex Land Trust, a position she currently holds.
+In January 2019, Kathy rejoined the CLCC staff in a more part-time role as the Office Administrator.
 She is also a contract Technical Editor of scientific journal articles.
 She was born and raised in Portland, CT, and after graduating from Muhlenberg College with honors in Environmental Science and English, Kathy spent 11 years living in Rochester, New York.
 There, she worked as Land Preservation Coordinator for the Genesee Land Trust.
 After the birth of her twin girls in 2011, Kathy returned to Connecticut with her daughters and her husband.
 Kathy currently resides with her family in East Hampton, CT.